 Islander Baseball Camps

-Pitching coach Marty Smith is beginning his second season with the Texas A&M-Corpus Christi baseball program after joining the staff in fall of 2009.
-He will be serving as Islander pitching coach and is responsbile for running the program's clinics and camps.
-He also assists fellow assistant Chris Ramirez in recruiting.
+Pitching coach Marty Smith is beginning his fifth season with the Texas A&M-Corpus Christi baseball program after joining the staff in Fall of 2009.
+He serves as the Islanders pitching coach and is responsbile for running the program's clinics and camps.
+He also assists in the recruiting aspects of the program.

 Prior to joining the Islanders, Smith spent the prior five years as an assistant coach at Angelo State University under head coach Kevin Brooks.
 His duties also included organizing and administrating hitting instruction.
 He managed equipment and field maintenance in addition to serving as the team's strength and conditioning coordinator.